-If Finalists are participating in the College Match and ranked Stanford, we will review both the College Match application and the Coalition Application/Common Application.
-If Finalists are not participating in College Match and decide to apply Restricted Early Action or Regular Decision, we will focus on your Coalition Application or Common Application.
+If Finalists are participating in the College Match and ranked Stanford, we will review only the QuestBridge Application.
+If Finalists are not participating in the College Match and decide to apply Restricted Early Action or Regular Decision, we will focus on your Coalition Application or Common Application.

 No. Please see QuestBridge's Early Application Policy.

 Yes.
+The Stanford QuestBridge Supplement is required.
 Refer to Stanford's College Match application requirements outlined on the QuestBridge website for more information.

-For College Match participants, we will accept the transcript submitted in the QuestBridge Application.
-If you would like to submit an updated official transcript, ask your school counselor to submit the transcript using the online Coalition Application or Common Application forms.
-They can also be emailed to email@example.com.
-They should include your first name and last name, date of birth, QuestBridge ID, Coalition Application or Common Application ID, and high school name.
+We will accept the transcript submitted in the QuestBridge Application.
+If you would like to submit an updated official transcript, ask your school counselor to submit the transcript by emailing it as an attachment to firstname.lastname@example.org.
+The document should include your full name, date of birth, and high school name.

-Email firstname.lastname@example.org with your request to have your application withdrawn and include your first and last name, date of birth, QuestBridge ID, Coalition Application or Common Application ID, and high school name.
+Email email@example.com with your request to have your application withdrawn and include your full name, date of birth, and high school name.

 Please review our test score deadlines.
-If you took the SAT with Essay in October and listed Stanford as a recipient of your score results, our office should receive them in time for review.
-If you took the ACT with Writing in October, we cannot ensure those test results will reach our office in time for College Match review.
-Note that Stanford will review applications from students attending U.S. high schools using either official or self-reported ACT with Writing or SAT with Essay scores.
+If you took the SAT in October and listed Stanford as a recipient of your score results, our office should receive them in time for review.
+If you took the ACT in October, we cannot ensure those test results will reach our office in time for College Match review.
+Note that Stanford will review applications using either official or self-reported ACT or SAT scores.
 Official score reports are not required unless the student is admitted and chooses to enroll.

-Yes.
-We want you to have the best test representation possible, and we will superscore your results according to the following rubric: For the SAT, we will focus on the highest individual Evidence-Based Reading and Writing, Math, and Essay scores from all test sittings.
+We want you to have the best test representation possible, so we will superscore your results according to the following rubric: For the ACT, we will review all subscores and focus on the highest Composite from all sittings.
+For the SAT, we will focus on the highest individual Evidence-Based Reading and Writing and Math scores from all test sittings.
 For SAT exams taken prior to March 2016, we will focus on the highest Critical Reading, Math and Writing scores.
 Because we are not able to superscore across the two exams, we will superscore results within the old and new SAT exams separately.
-For the ACT, we will review all subscores and will focus on the highest Composite and the highest English and writing scores from all test sittings.

 No. SAT Subject Tests are optional.
 Because SAT Subject Test scores can highlight your areas of strength, we welcome self-reporting of these results in your application.